diogoaurelio/schedoscopeWiki/Bundling-and-Deploying.md

 Hence, Schedoscope views declarations form a [Scala software development project](Setting up a Schedoscope Project), with jar files and their dependencies as resulting artifacts.
 Bundling and deploying Schedoscope therefore means bundling and deploying jar files as for any other JVM project.

 When using Maven as your build tool, the basic bundling options are:
-- create and distribute a fat jar using the Maven assembly plugin;
+- creating and distributing a fat jar using the Maven assembly plugin;
-- copy all jars into a separate deployment directory with the Maven dependency plugin, create a shell scripts that constructs the classpath and launches the application, and distribute that folder.
+- copying all jars into a separate deployment folder with the Maven dependency plugin, creating a shell script that constructs the classpath and launches the application, and distribute that folder.

 In this section, we explore the latter approach.